iamsajidjaved/SEOIndexer/README.md

 4. Set up the `config/indexnow.php` file with your site details (see Configuration section).

 ## Configuration
 Edit `config/indexnow.php` to include your sites, their sitemaps, and IndexNow keys.
+For instructions on obtaining an IndexNow key, visit [Bing's IndexNow Get Started Guide](https://www.bing.com/indexnow/getstarted).
 Example:
 ```php
 return [
     [